 Key Takeaways

-- A eulogy is a commendation of a deceased’s life while alive.
-It covers their triumphs, lifestyle, and legacies.
+- A eulogy is a commendation of the deceased’s life while alive.
+It covers their triumphs, lifestyles, and legacies.

-- To write a good eulogy, the loved one should go through memorabilia like photo albums.
+- To write a good one, the loved one should go through memorabilia like photo albums.
 In addition, they should think about the deceased’s life from birth to death, values, successes, family, education, and hobbies.
-The eulogy writer may also consult people who shared memories with the deceased.
+The writer may also consult people who shared memories with the deceased.

-- Keep the eulogy brief, light-hearted, and heartfelt.
-Use a conversational tone, avoid perfection, and share the eulogy with others at the service or online.
+- Keep it brief, light-hearted, and heartfelt.
+Use a conversational tone, avoid perfection, and share it with others at the service or online.

-- Use one of the downloadable eulogy templates to help facilitate the writing process as the templates are easy to use and are highly customizable.
+- Use one of the downloadable templates to help facilitate the writing process, as they are easy to use and highly customizable.